bridgecrew-perf7/LDOS--Deployment/01-Infrastructure/02 Ansible/02 configure.md

 * configure ansible Nodes

 * update Inventory hosts
+* add workshop directories
 ---

 #### <font color='red'>Ansible Controller Configuration</font>
+Ensure that the required pre-requisites have been completed as outlined in the previous section - 01-Infrastructure.

-* create / select the account for ansible controller
+* create 'installer' account for ansible controller
 * ensure 'installer' has root priviledges

 * generate ssh keys

 * update inventory file with the Node IPs

-**update Inventory file**
-ensure that you're logged with ansadmin credentials, on Ansible Controller.
+---

+<em>Update Hosts - Inventory</em>
+In this first part we will edit the default hosts to include our Cluster Nodes.

 change directory:
 ```
 cd /etc/ansible